-His beautiful face was contorted into a rictus of rage and madness.
+His beautiful face was contorted into a rictus of madness.
 “Don’t let them escape!”

 Though his men faced certain death, they surged forward.
 One fool ran straight at Haydar.

 I braced myself to watch him fall, but at the very last moment, Haydar raised one of his swords and batted aside the other man’s weapon like a cat toying with a mouse that was already dead, only too stupid to realize it yet.
 The man’s sword went clattering across the dirt floor of the alley, and he gripped his wrist as if it had gone numb from the blow.
-Before shock could fully register on his face, Haydar’s other sword was up and moving.
+Before surprise could fully register on his face, Haydar’s other sword was up and moving.
 It took the man in the gut.
-Haydar’s entire body seemed to bulge as he drove the sword forward to the hilt.
-Then he leaned back, and with laconic disregard for honor or decency, he braced his foot on the other man’s hip, and kicked him away.
+Haydar’s entire body seemed to bulge as he drove the weapon into him all the way to the hilt.
+Then he leaned back, and with laconic disregard for honor or decency, he planted his foot on the other man’s hip and kicked him away.
 He wrenched his sword sideways as he pulled it free, opening a gaping wound in the man’s stomach.
-Intestines spilled free from his ruined torso, glistening like chewed gristle in the wan light.
+Intestines spilled from his ruined torso, glistening like chewed gristle in the wan light.

 I tipped sideways and vomited noisily.

 A hole opened up in the street.
-I staggered upright and lurched into motion as we slid seamlessly into it.
+I staggered upright and lurched into motion as we slid into it.
 Des Jardins had other men here.
 They had been the ones to instigate all this trouble.
 Where were they now?
-I cast my gaze across the crowd, and my eyes landed on a fellow in dark clothing.
+I cast my gaze over the street, and my eyes caught on a fellow in dark clothing.
 He was easy to spot, because instead of trying to get away, he fought against the fleeing stream of humanity to get to us.

 Someone crashed into my right side, shoving me off balance.
 I caught myself just before I fell and turned to see Isaac doing the same.
 While I’d been transfixed with horror, Adnan had run out of throwing knives and the battle had reached us.
 Isaac held a sword that he must have pilfered from a fallen enemy.
 He regained his balance and then lunged forward, hacking at a large, ugly bastard with his new weapon.
 The blade bit into the man’s arm, and though he howled in pain, he wrenched himself free and countered the strike with a blow of his own that Isaac barely managed to dodge.

 Sounds of fighting raged all around me.
 Steel clanged against steel.
 Men and women screamed in terror as they fled.
 The cries of the dying echoed from deep within the alley we’d left behind.
 Chaos reigned supreme.
 Our battle had kicked over an ant’s nest, and people fled from us on all sides.
 So many flashes of motion in my periphery only added to my confusion and terror, because I couldn’t tell until I turned my head whether or not it was someone running away, or charging straight at me.
-I whipped my head from side to side, trying to keep everyone and everything in sight.
+I whipped around, trying to keep everyone and everything in sight.

 Haydar strode into my line of sight, covered in blood and gore.
 A terrifying grin split his face.
 My heart was about to give out from fear, and here the Janissary was, looking like this was the most fun he’d had in ages.
 Two men stepped forward to meet him, working in tandem like a pair of wolves trying to take down a bison.
 One lunged forward in a feint, while the other charged in from the side.
 Haydar turned the man’s sword and stepped into the assault, ramming his shoulder into the man’s face.
 I heard a sickening crunch when they collided, and when the man tottered backward, dazed, blood streamed from his ruined nose.